Codenator81/ng2do-mean-app/README.md

-# MEAN Stack using Angular 2
+# MEAN Stack using Angular 2 and Universal

 Used external mongoDB server but the same way you can use local one.
 Just change in `/routes/tosos.js` to local MongoDB server
 ```js
 var db = mongojs('mongodb://admin:admin123@ds037827.mongolab.com:37827/ng2todoapp', ['todos']);
 ```
-Note: Will be updated soon to Universal
+This project now in stage of part two
+To start project afte `git clone` use `ung serve` command

 ## Part One
 1) Install packages